xeltica-studio/DotFeather/CONTRIBUTING.md

 ## Continuous Integration

-DotFeather uses Appveyor to automatic deployment.
+DotFeather uses AppVeyor to automatic deployment.
 Its configuration is in `/appveyor.yml`.

 ## Coding Style